citysec/citysec-hugo-site/content/post/2018-08-22-things-to-come.md

 ![things to come soon](/img/things-to-come-stars-300.jpg)

 ### The Inaugural Meeting :nerd_face:
-We hope you'll join us for our :point_up: 1st meeting on September 17th at 6:30pm.
+We hope you'll join us for our :point_up: 1st meeting on **Wednesday, September 19th at 6:30pm**.
 We'll announce the meeting location on the [Slack channel](https://join.slack.com/t/citysecnyc/shared_invite/enQtMzk1NTcyMDQxODkwLTY1NmE2MDZkZjJhZWIxNGNmNWVjMjUwNDc3M2I3YmRiYmQ0NDBlMjk0Zjc4MzNhY2JiYjUzMWNmYTE0MjkyYzI)...
 <!--more-->

 We're gonna start this party by going over linux with the goal of getting everyone a working linux setup, whether that be a virtual machine, bootable USB, or as their daily driver :100: